GiuleXje/Asynchronous-Web-Sever/README.md

 You will need to use a callback to get the path to the local resource requested by the client.
 Find a simplified example of using the parser in the [samples directory](./skel/http-parser/samples/).

-> It can be reorganized as desired, as long as all the requirements of the assignment are implemented.

 ### Debugging